 One key obstacle to progress in this area is the lack of annotated datasets that explicitly capture interactions with spatial and temporal precision.
 Although existing annotation tools such as BORIS \parencite{friard2016boris} support the labeling of social behaviors, they typically do so in a non-localized manner, marking only the presence of an interaction over time rather than its spatial extent within the video frame.
 This limitation prevents their use in training deep learning models that rely on spatially localized input.
 Some tools allow for spatio-temporal annotations, but these are restricted to actions rather than interactions \parencite{cvat, dutta2019via, price2025framework, elhorst2025behave}.
 Other tools do support spatio-temporal annotation of interactions \parencite{chen2023alphatracker, segalin2021mouse}; yet, as they are based on keypoints, they are better suited to applications with static laboratory backgrounds, since keypoint tracking remains challenging in more complex settings \parencite{perez2023cnn, vogg2024primat}.

-To address this gap, we introduce SILVI, a \textit{\textbf{S}imple \textbf{I}nterface for \textbf{L}abelling \textbf{V}ideo \textbf{I}nteractions}.
-SILVI is a lightweight, open-source tool designed specifically to facilitate the annotation of interactions in a way that is both spatially and temporally localized, enabling the generation of training data for computer vision models.
-By supporting precise annotations of both actions and interactions across individuals, SILVI empowers researchers to move beyond individual-centric behavioral models toward richer representations of social behavior.
-Apart from this main contribution, SILVI also allows for labeling individual IDs and annotating or correcting tracks.
+To address this gap, we introduce SiLVi, a \textit{\textbf{S}imple \textbf{I}nterface for \textbf{L}abelling \textbf{V}ideo \textbf{I}nteractions}.
+SiLVi is a lightweight, open-source tool designed specifically to facilitate the annotation of interactions in a way that is both spatially and temporally localized, enabling the generation of training data for computer vision models.
+By supporting precise annotations of both actions and interactions across individuals, SiLVi empowers researchers to move beyond individual-centric behavioral models toward richer representations of social behavior.
+Apart from this main contribution, SiLVi also allows for labeling individual IDs and annotating or correcting tracks.

-\section{SILVI: Simple Interface for Labeling Video Interactions}
+\section{SiLVi: Simple Interface for Labeling Video Interactions}

-SILVI is a user-friendly software that enables users to annotate actions and interactions on videos.
-It is currently available for macOS and Windows operating systems.
-Linux and web versions are planned to be released soon.
+SiLVi is a user-friendly software that enables users to annotate actions and interactions on videos.
+It is currently available for macOS, Windows, and Linux operating systems.
+A web version is also planned to be released soon.
 The app is written with JavaScript using the Electron framework to make it available on multiple platforms, including the web, with a single codebase.
 Updates are provided automatically.

-SILVI supports common video formats --- including MP4 and WebM --- and codecs.
+SiLVi supports common video formats --- including MP4 and WebM --- and codecs.
 Codecs H.264 and VP8/VP9 are universally supported, while H.265 and AV1 support depends on device hardware and operating system.
 This ensures broad compatibility with video recordings from smartphones, cameras, and browser-based tools.